Daily calendar

 Read review-rhythm guide

-How to use Harmony BaZi as an ongoing system
+How to use Aurayne House as an ongoing system

 Use this when you want to understand how the calendar fits inside the larger product.